-- When you make a payment in euros, you will no longer have to provide the Business Identifier Code (BIC) of the person or business you are paying.
-Your provider will only ask you for their International Bank Account Number (IBAN).
-Similarly, anyone wishing to pay you in euros will only need your IBAN.
+When you make a payment in euros using a SEPA scheme, you don't need to provide the Business Identifier Code (BIC) of the person or business you are paying.

-- If your direct debit mandate does not give you the right to a refund, you will be able to instruct your provider to check whether the amount and timing of each incoming direct debit transaction is the same as you originally agreed.
+If your direct debit mandate doesn’t give you the right to a refund, you can ask your provider to check whether the amount and timing of each direct debit transaction is what you agreed.

 Your options when things go wrong